 The Robot Inventor Kit

-As a parent, it can sometimes be challenging to see why and how learning to do these things is vital to our kids.
+It can sometimes be challenging to see why and how learning to do these things is vital to our kids as a parent.
 But as an educator, I can see how vastly the world is changing through the many different kinds of new things required in teaching.
 STEM education is the future of any child’s learning because technology is not just prevalent now.
 It is practically a primary necessity.

-Lego products are explicitly aimed at making STEM-related projects something kids genuinely enjoy engaging in, as well as being educational.
-These various products pique interest in the mind of a child as well as the adults helping!
+Lego products are explicitly aimed at making STEM-related projects something kids genuinely enjoy engaging in and being educational.
+These various products pique interest in the mind of a child and the adults helping!

 If there is one thing everyone knows, technology will not go backward but will continue to push forward in any way it can.
-Sometimes this is a great thing, and in others, it can seem scary and invasive.
+Sometimes this is a great thing, and it can seem scary and invasive to others.
 However, this does not take away from the fact that as technology and the world of robotics progress, there will need to be a new generation of people ready to take on the challenges of creating and furthering new technologies.

 Sometimes, purchasing robot programming kits can be expensive.
 Many times, parents do not know exactly what they are buying.
-One of the great things about any of the Lego learning products (aside from the pain of stepping on a Lego) is a simple fact that educators worldwide use these to help kids learn how to create, count, program, and design.
+One of the great things about any Lego learning products (aside from the pain of stepping on a Lego) is that educators worldwide use these to help kids learn how to create, count, program, and design.

 If purchasing a robotics kit is way out of your budget, a petition to get your child involved in a robotics or STEM program at their school, or if there is no program, petition to get one.
 These programs are invaluable and will set kids up for the future.